yereverluvinunclebert/Steampunk-clock-calendar-vb6/README.md

   A FOSS Desktop Utility VB6 WoW64 Widget for Windows Vista, Win7, 8 and 10/11+.

- My current VB6/RC6 PSD program being worked upon now, in progress, you can download as it is complete and operating - except for testing and changes for multi monitor systems.
+ My current VB6/RC6 PSD program being worked upon now, in progress, don't download it yet as it is far from complete.
+This Steampunk Clock Calendar widget is an attractive steampunk widget for your desktop.
+It is a deliberately complex clock.
+Functional and gorgeous at the same time.
+This Widget is a moveable widget that you can move anywhere around the desktop as you require.
 This is based upon the Yahoo widget of the same design.

  If you just want to install, there is a setup.exe that you download and run.
 If you want to compile this yourself, clone/download the lot.
 You will of course, need the VB6 IDE.